bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     EOF

-After creating this fw_env.config file, check that the "fw_printenv" command correctly displays the u-boot environment variables as per the following example
+After creating this fw_env.config file, check that the "fw_printenv" command correctly displays the u-boot environment variables as per the following example.
+Note that the values you see might be slighty different.

     root@SC-debian:~# fw_printenv
     baudrate=38400